influxdata/docs-v2/content/flux/v0.x/data-types/composite/dict.md

 seotitle: Work with dictionaries in Flux
 list_title: Dictionary
 description: >
+  A **dictionary** type is a collection of key-value pairs with keys of the same type and values of the same type.
   Learn how to work with dictionaries in Flux.
 menu:
   flux_0_x: